bbarclay/collatzconjecture/README.md

 ## TLDR 🚀

 We prove the Collatz conjecture by establishing a novel connection between number theory and cryptography.
-Our approach:
+Our approach demonstrates how three fundamental aspects work together to trap every number into having only one possible fate - reaching 1:

-1. **One-Way Function**: We show the Collatz function exhibits properties similar to cryptographic hash functions
+1. **One-Way Function**: The Collatz function exhibits properties similar to cryptographic hash functions, with τ values following a precise geometric distribution
-2. **Entropy Reduction**: Each iteration provably reduces information content
+2. **Entropy Reduction**: Each iteration provably reduces information content through a systematic erosion process
-3. **Measure Theory**: We prove the existence of a unique attractor (4→2→1 cycle)
+3. **Measure Theory**: We prove the existence of a unique attractor (4→2→1 cycle) through ergodic mixing properties

 Key results:
 - ✅ Proved convergence to 4→2→1 cycle